 I don’t mean to make generalizations but a Vietnamese-American tourist on the same tour said that Vietnamese vendors won’t correct you should you make that mistake.
 So unless you want to overpay for a can of Coca-Cola, then be sure to check your money carefully before handing it over.

 HOW TO GET AROUND

 At the moment, there’s no metro rail system in Hanoi so you’ll need to get around using other forms of transportation like buses or taxis.
-We didn’t use it in Hanoi because we always went around on foot, but if you need to hail a taxi, then I suggest using a ride sharing app like Uber or Grab instead.
-We used Uber everywhere in Saigon and it was cheap and very convenient.
+We didn’t use it in Hanoi because we always went around on foot, but if you need to hail a taxi, then I suggest using Grab instead.

-I’m not an expert on Hanoi but I do hope that you find this guide useful.
-I’m only sharing some of the things I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+No way am I an expert on Hanoi but I do hope that you find this guide helpful.
+I’m only sharing the things I learned from our trip.
+If you have any questions or comments, then please feel free to leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 These are some of the things we brought with us to Hanoi.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see all our gear, then you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 Some of the links in this guide are affiliate links, meaning we’ll earn a small commission if we make a sale at no added cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!